viewflow/viewflow/README.md

 A class with `.urls` property, suitable to include into `urlpatterns`

-Same concept as Django's Class Based Views but for routing configuration.
+Same concept as Django's class-based views but for URL routing configuration.
+Generalization of `admin.urls` and rest framework routers.

-Class based url configuration allows to provide configure existing built-in application functionality, redefine part of views to your own.
+Class-based URL configuration allows to quickly include existing applications into a website, configure, subclass and redefine its functionality.

-Viewflow contains several pre-build url configurations to build a Site Menu structure, CRUD functionality, quickly enable user interfaces for BPMN and FSM Workflows, and many 3d party apps.
+Viewflow contains several pre-build URL configurations to build a Site Menu structure, CRUD functionality, quickly enables user interfaces for BPMN and FSM Workflows, and many 3d party apps.

 ```python
 from viewflow.contrib.auth import AuthViewset